nomic-ai/gpt4all/gpt4all-bindings/python/docs/gpt4all_help/faq.md

 ### What are the system requirements?

 Your CPU needs to support [AVX or AVX2 instructions](https://en.wikipedia.org/wiki/Advanced_Vector_Extensions) and you need enough RAM to load a model into memory.
-If the